letoram/durden/audio.md

 ---

 # Audio
-Audio subsystem controls are limited to adjusting volume output globally and on a per-window basis.
+The Audio subsystem controls are limited to adjusting volume output globally and on a per-window basis for now.
 Global controls are accessible through
 <i>global/audio</i> and covers:

 - Toggle (On / Off)